-As the only British film chosen for the Forum strand of the festival, BAIT steals the show.
+As the only British film chosen for the Forum strand of the 2019 Berlinale, BAIT steals the show.
 It’s a gorgeously shot piece which explores the gentrification of the English coast, the disillusionment of locals at the changing class landscape of their home, and the breakdown of traditional industry infrastructure.
-Filming on the crunchy grain of B&W 16mm, Mark Jenkins presents a meticulously crafted narrative, reeling in viewers with relatable characters and distorting cinematography – a truly wonderful addition to this year’s Berlinale.
+Filming on the crunchy grain of black and white 16mm, Mark Jenkin presents a meticulously crafted narrative, reeling in viewers with relatable characters and distorting cinematography – a truly wonderful addition to this year’s festival.

 One of the most stunning aspects of the film is its consistent attention to detail.
-Jenkins takes care to ensure that every expression is visually articulated.
-Every sound is protruding and invasive, and layered with non-diegetic audio the soundtrack adds a completely physical texture, invoking fond memories of how it feels to be by the coast.
-The close up shots, ripped and torn by the aged film, pay an ode to classic cinema; when little is said, the eyes share with us their frustration and stubbornness.
+Jenkin takes care to ensure that every expression is visually articulated.
+Every sound is protruding and invasive, the soundtrack is layered with non-diegetic audio that adds a completely physical texture, invoking fond memories of how it feels to be by the coast.
+The close up shots, ripped and torn by the aged film, deliver an ode to classic cinema; when little is said, the eyes share with us their frustration and stubbornness.
 The big screen brims with captivating landscapes, engulfing us into the waves only to dissolve during soft tender moments of intimacy between the characters.